aws-samples/eks-workshop/content/beginner/085_scaling_karpenter/automatic_node_provisioning.md

 {{%expand "Click here to show the answer" %}}

-The On-Demand Managed Node group was provisioned with the label `intent` set to `control-apps`.
-In our case the deployment defined the followin section, where the `intent` is set to `apps`.
+The On-Demand Managed Node group was provisioned without the label `intent` set to `apps`.
+In our case the deployment defined the following section, where the `intent` is set to `apps`.

 ```yaml
 spec: